Aberthaw power stations: Court case

 On 26 March 2015, the BBC reported that the UK government was being taken to court by the European Commission over excess emissions of nitrogen oxides from Aberthaw power station.
 This issue was raised in the National Assembly for Wales on 10 November 2015 by Bethan Jenkins AM.

 Closure

 The station's closure was first announced on 1 August 2019.
 The station officially closed on 31 March 2020, the same date of closure as Fiddlers Ferry Power Station in Widnes, Cheshire.

-Re-development
+Redevelopment

 The site of Aberthaw Power Station has been suggested as a site for tidal energy generation with the Cardiff Capital Region confirming its intention to buy the site.
 It was confirmed on 3 March 2022 that the Capital Region had bought the site from RWE for £8 million.
+The transfer, comprising the former power station and 500 acres of land, was finalised in March 2023.
+The Cardiff Capital Region announced it had earmarked £30 million to fund the work needed to demolish the station, and to begin redeveloping the site as a clean energy hub.